Toronto sound

-The Toronto sound was a characteristic R&B sound in the 1960s, heavily influenced by US American R&B. Musically, its components typically consisted of heavy electric bass, New Orleans-style drumming, a dominant Hammond organ, and soul singing.
+The Toronto sound was a characteristic R&B sound in the 1960s, heavily influenced by American R&B. Musically, its components typically consisted of heavy electric bass, New Orleans-style drumming, a dominant Hammond organ, and soul singing.
 Bands typically presented full shows complete with choreography like that of James Brown & the Famous Flames, and a matching wardrobe (cf. Mandala).
 Popular tunes were arranged by Toronto musicians, devotees of the Stax and Motown labels, and customized according to the will of the given bandleader.
 This sound came to influence many performers.

 Musicians typically played in two areas of Toronto, Ontario.
 The first was Yorkville, then a centre for entertainment - initially coffeehouses and folk music but later becoming more "electrified."
 The second area was Yonge Street between King St. and Bloor which was more rock and roll, blues oriented.

 History

 Originators

-A list of predominant groups of the era included Little Caesar and the Consuls, Kay Taylor and The Regents, The Silhouettes, The Big Town Boys, David Clayton Thomas, Domenic Troiano, the Five Rogues/Mandala/Bush, George Oliver and the Soul Children, Eric Mercury, The Marcatos (also known as "David"), Diane Brooks and the Soul Searchers, Grant Smith & The Power, Steppenwolf (originating as Jack London and the Sparrows), Rick James, The Mynah Birds (including Neil Young and Rick James), The Plague, Jackie Shane, Little Anthony and the Imperials, Shawne and Jay Jackson and the Majestics, Ronnie Hawkins and the Hawks (who became The Band), The Mid-Knights, Robbie Lane and the Disciples, Jackie Gabriel, Jack Harden and the Silhouettes, RK and the Associates, Jon and Lee & The Checkmates, who became Rhinoceros, Luke & The Apostles, and, later, Prakash John and the Lincolns, The James Stafford Set, and The Ugly Ducklings.
-Other popular Toronto groups were The Stitch-in-Tyme, Dee and the Yeoman, The Last Words, The Rising Sons, and many more.
+A list of predominant groups of the era included Little Caesar and the Consuls, Kay Taylor and the Regents, the Silhouettes, the Big Town Boys, David Clayton Thomas, Domenic Troiano, the Five Rogues/Mandala/Bush, George Olliver and the Soul Children, Eric Mercury, the Marcatos (also known as "David"), Diane Brooks and the Soul Searchers, Grant Smith & the Power, Steppenwolf (originating as Jack London and the Sparrows), Rick James, the Mynah Birds (including Neil Young and Rick James), the Plague, Jackie Shane, Little Anthony and the Imperials, Shawne and Jay Jackson and the Majestics, Ronnie Hawkins and the Hawks (who became the Band), the Mid-Knights, Robbie Lane and the Disciples, Jackie Gabriel, Jack Harden and the Silhouettes, RK and the Associates, Jon and Lee & the Checkmates, who became Rhinoceros, Luke & the Apostles, and, later, Prakash John and the Lincolns, the James Stafford Set, and the Ugly Ducklings.
+Other popular Toronto groups were the Stitch-in-Tyme, Dee and the Yeoman, the Last Words, the Rising Sons, and many more.